issoftwaretools13/repoD/readme.md

         2) groupName should be a valid group name which should be present in didGroups List from 'Method 7'.
         3) ecuRecord should be a valid record which should be present in ecuRecordList from 'Method 4'.

+## Screen 7: Write Parameters

-### Method 9: to start the actuator routines, call the function below
+### Method 9: to get the list of writable DID parameters, call the function below
-	LiveData<String> srtActuRoutines = balBTDongleLib.startActuatorRoutines();
+    List<ReadParameterModel> listOfWritableDidParameter = balBTDongleLib.getListOfWritableDidParameter(ecuRecord);
+    # the parameter is: ECURecord ecuRecord
+    # Note: call the Method 5 to get ecuRecord

+### Method 9.1: to write the particular writable parameter, call the function below
+    balBTDongleLib.writeDidParameter(ecuRecord,readParameterModel,pos)
+    # the parameter is: ECURecord ecuRecord, ReadParameterModel readParameterModel, int pos
+    # Note: call the Method 5 to get ecuRecord

+## Screen 8: Re-Program

-### Method 10: to start the analytics graph, call the function below
+### Method 10: to get the update regarding flashing of any ECU, call the function below
-	LiveData<String> srtAnaGraph = balBTDongleLib.startAnalyticsGraph();
+    LiveData<FlashingUpdateModel> flashingUpdate = balBTDongleLib.getFlashingUpdate(ecuRecord);
+    # the parameter is: ECURecord ecuRecord
+    # Note: call the Method 5 to get ecuRecord

+## Screen 9: Update Boot

 ### Method 11: to update the bootloader, call the function below
 	LiveData<String> updateBoot = balBTDongleLib.updateBootLoader();
-### Method 11: to get the list of DID write parameter names, call the function below
-	List<ReadParameterModel> writeParameterList = balBTDongleLib.getListOfWritableDidParameter(ecuRecord);

 ### Method 11.1: to get the update regarding bootloader flashing, call the function below
     LiveData<FlashingUpdateModel> bootFlashingUpdate = balBTDongleLib.getBootFlashingUpdate(ecuRecord);
     # the parameter is: ECURecord ecuRecord
     # Note:
 	1) call the Method 5 to get ecuRecord
 	2) This LiveData method will give you FlashingUpdateModel.
-In FlashingUpdateModel the value of status can be as follows:- "Parsing", "Flashing", "Completed"
+In FlashingUpdateModel the value of status can be as follows:- "Parsing", "Flashing", "Completed".

+## Screen 10: Actuator Routines

-### Method 12: to get the update regarding flashing of any ECU, call the function below
+### Method 12: to start the actuator routines, call the function below
-    LiveData<FlashingUpdateModel> flashingUpdate = balBTDongleLib.getFlashingUpdate(ecuRecord);
-    # the parameter is: ECURecord ecuRecord
-    # Note: call the Method 5 to get ecuRecord
+	LiveData<String> srtActuRoutines = balBTDongleLib.startActuatorRoutines();

+## Screen 11: Analytics Graph

-### Method 13: to get the list of writable DID parameters, call the function below
+### Method 13: to start the analytics graph, call the function below
-    List<ReadParameterModel> listOfWritableDidParameter = balBTDongleLib.getListOfWritableDidParameter(ecuRecord);
-    # the parameter is: ECURecord ecuRecord
-    # Note: call the Method 5 to get ecuRecord

-### Method 13.1: to write the particular writable parameter, call the function below
-    balBTDongleLib.writeDidParameter(ecuRecord,readParameterModel,pos)
-    # the parameter is: ECURecord ecuRecord, ReadParameterModel readParameterModel, int pos
-    # Note: call the Method 5 to get ecuRecord
+	LiveData<String> srtAnaGraph = balBTDongleLib.startAnalyticsGraph();

-### Method 14: to update the data returned by a synchronous call at later point on UI, so when you are updating call the function below so it will trigger the update for each UI call
+## Method 14: to update the data returned by a synchronous call at later point on UI, so when you are updating call the function below so it will trigger the update for each UI call
-    #few methods are: getListOfReadParameter(ECURecord ecuRecord, String groupName),getListOfWritableDidParameter(ECURecord ecuRecord)},getListOfErrorCode(ECURecord ecuRecord)},writeDidParameter(ECURecord ecuRecord, ReadParameterModel readParameterModel, int pos)}
+    # few methods are: getListOfReadParameter(ECURecord ecuRecord, String groupName),getListOfWritableDidParameter(ECURecord ecuRecord)},getListOfErrorCode(ECURecord ecuRecord)},writeDidParameter(ECURecord ecuRecord, ReadParameterModel readParameterModel, int pos)}
     LiveData<String> uiDataUpdated = balBTDongleLib.updateUIDataUpdated();
-    Note: register this call on every screen
+    # Note: register this call on every screen
-	 This LiveData method will give you following string values 1)status: true,status:"readEcuBasicInfo"
+	# This LiveData method will give you following string values

+	 From Screen 6, on call of 'getListOfReadParameter' function:
+	 1) {
+			status: true,
+			status:"readEcuBasicInfo"
+		}
+	 2) {
-	 2) status: true, value:"updateAll"
+			status: true,
+			value: "updateAll"
+		}
+	 3) {
+			status: true ,
-	 3) status:true , value:value correspondng to the particular did record
+			value: value correspondng to the particular did record }

-	 4) value="Rescan"
-	 5) value=nrc message
-	 6) value="startProgress"
+	 From Screen 7, on the call of 'writeDidParameter' function the values of status can be as follows:
+		"Rescan", "startProgress", nrc message

 # BALBTDongleApiLinkage Interface Implementaion is shown below